Maine Legal Aid Providers

-_ Six of Maine’s legal aid providers are able to do their vital work each year thanks to the generous support of the legal community to the Campaign for Justice.
+Six of Maine’s legal aid providers are able to do their vital work each year thanks to the generous support to the Campaign for Justice.
 With that support, the providers:

 Each of the six providers supported by the Campaign for Justice handles specific kinds of cases or represents specific kinds of clients.
-Each of the organizations works closely with the others so that, together, they can provide a comprehensive, integrated network providing access to justice for as many Maine people with low incomes as possible in all sixteen counties.
+Each of the organizations works closely with the others so that, together, they can provide a comprehensive, integrated network providing legal aid to as many Maine people with low incomes as possible in all sixteen counties.

 Pine Tree Legal Assistance (founded 1967).
 The largest and oldest of the providers helps enforce state and federal civil laws related to basic needs and rights, such as access to housing, food, income, safety, education, and well-being.
 Pine Tree has also developed specialized statewide initiatives, including a migrant farmworker unit, Native American unit, tax clinic, employment law project, foreclosure prevention project, and Maine’s only children’s law project.
 Pine Tree’s website contains user-friendly explanations of laws and self-help tools such as interactive court forms, and Pine Tree manages three other websites with easy access to information related to the legal needs of children (www.kidslegal.org), veteran and military families (www.statesidelegal.org), and civil legal resources in Maine (www.helpmelaw.org).